-A variation also occurs with a lightning storm in The Swamp.
+A variation also occurs with a lightning storm in Hard Rain.
 When the storm is passing overhead, players' microphones are automatically quieted, to the point the players will literally have to shout to be heard by their teammates.

 Invisible Wall: Only the Infected in Versus mode will run into them, and if you get close enough they stop being invisible... instead they become labeled "wrong way!"